19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/10 Coins/Iron Piton.md

 An iron spike with a hole for threading rope.
 Can be hammered into most stone walls.

-When rope is threaded through them, this allows creatures to make climbing [Checks](../../../Game%20Procedures/Core%20Procedures/Check.md).

-If the wall was already climbable, these [Checks](../../../Game%20Procedures/Core%20Procedures/Check.md) have [Advantage](../../../Game%20Procedures/Die%20Rolling%20Mechanics/Advantage.md).
+When rope is threaded through them, this allows creatures to make a [Strength](../../../Player%20Characters/The%20Ability%20Scores/Strength.md) or [Dexterity](../../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) [Check](../../../Game%20Procedures/Core%20Procedures/Check.md) to climb an otherwise unclimbable wall.
+If the wall is climbable, it grants [Advantage](../../../Game%20Procedures/Die%20Rolling%20Mechanics/Advantage.md).

-The DC
+[DC](../../../Game%20Procedures/Core%20Procedures/DC.md) 10 is the difficulty of climbing the average stone wall.

 | Quantity of Item |  Slots | Price |
 | ---------------- | ------ | ----- |